Going beyond zero waste to landfill

 We look for ways to reuse our materials ourselves or make them available for others.
 When others reuse the materials we no longer need, we don’t count this as a waste because it helps reduce the consumption of natural resources in other industries.

-In 2017, we reused 648 tonnes of cardboard in this way.
-Also in 2017, in the US we found a way to reuse any soap products that don’t meet our stringent quality standards - for instance if the soap we manufacture has the wrong fragrance – we can sell it to companies who use it to wash cars.
+In 2018, we reused around 10% of our waste.
+For example, in our Port Sunlight factory in the UK, we receive raw materials and packaging in cardboard boxes.
+We have found that these boxes can be reused by other industries, such as for home removals.
+In 2018, this factory reused 130 tonnes of cardboard in this way.
+Also, in 2017, in the US we found a way to reuse any soap products that don’t meet our stringent quality standards - for instance if the soap we manufacture has the wrong fragrance – we can sell it to companies who use it to wash cars.

 Where we have not yet found routes for recycling, we recover waste materials instead and use them to generate energy.
 At many of our factories around the world, we do this through our global partnership with the cement manufacturer LafargeHolcim and its waste management service provider Geocycle.
 Our waste materials are pre-treated and used as alternative fuel and raw material in their cement kilns.
 Even the ash is used – it is fully incorporated into the cement clinker, so it doesn't leave any residues.